Renaldas0/Passion-For-Cars/README.md

       - Scroll down the Settings page until you locate the "GitHub Pages" Section
       - Under "Source", click the dropdown called "None" and select "Main Branch"
       - The page will automatically refresh
-      - Scroll back down through the page to locate the now published site link in the "GitHub Pages" section.
+      - Scroll back down through the page to locate the now published site link in the "GitHub Pages" section

- ## Forking the GitHub Repository
-   - Log in to GitHub and locate the GitHub Repository
-   - At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button
-   - I got a copy of the original repository in my GitHub account

 ## Credits
    - __Content__